ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Submit your code
 Submit your code using the command line tools `git add`, `git commit` and `git push`.
 If your partner has already pushed to the git repo, you may get an error message if you try to push your changes as well.
-To resolve this, before you do `git push`, first do `"git pull origin master`.
+To resolve this, before you do `git push`, first do `git pull origin master`.
 This will make sure your local branch is up to date with the github master first.
-Verify that your code is pushed properly to git by navigating to your repo on github.com and viewing your latest changes.
+Verify that your code is pushed properly by navigating to your repo on github.com and viewing your latest changes.

 At this point you are done with the individual portion.
 If your partner is not yet done DO NOT CONTINUE; instead have fun with creating new image transformations of your own.
 For example, what happens if you swap color channels (R becomes G, G becomes B, B becomes R)?
 What happens when you delete (i.e., set to 0) one or more of the color channels?
 Can you modify your code such that these transformations only apply to every other pixel rather than every pixel or to a specific area in your image?
 Check out some of the things that are possible at the end of this assignment under **creative challenges**, including green screen manipulations.
 You could be busy for many hours ...
 However, once your partner finishes the individual portion, sync up again and start the pair programming portion of the lab.
-At the end, you can get back to creating new artistic image manipulations ...
+At the end, get back to creating new artistic image manipulations ...

 # Pair programming portion: More advanced image manipulations